Typhoon Fengshen: Meteorological history

 On June 17, 2008, the Japan Meteorological Agency (JMA) started to monitor a tropical depression that had developed about 115 km to the north-west of Melekeok, Palau.
-Later that day the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert as convective banding had continued to consolidate around the low level circulation center.
-Early the next day the Philippine Atmospheric, Geophysical and Astronomical Services Administration named the depression as Frank.
+Later that day the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert as convective banding had continued to consolidate around the low level circulation centre.
+Early the next day the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) named the depression as Frank.
 The JTWC then designated Frank as Tropical Depression 07W later that day whilst Frank was positioned to the south of a low level subtropical ridge of low pressure.
 Later that day the JTWC reported that Frank had intensified into a Tropical Storm.
 Early on June 19, the JMA upgraded Frank to a Tropical Storm and named it as Tropical Storm Fengshen.

-Later that day Fengshen started intensifying rapidly, becoming a Severe Tropical Storm after which both the JMA and the JTWC upgraded Fengshen to a Typhoon.
+Later that day, Fengshen began intensifying rapidly, becoming a Severe Tropical Storm, after which both the JMA and the JTWC upgraded Fengshen to a Typhoon.
 Early the next day Fengshen made its first landfall on Samar Island in the Philippines.
-As Fengshen moved towards the northwest it continued to intensify.
+As Fengshen moved towards the northwest, it continued to intensify.